MikeKovarik/exifr/README.md

 ])
 ```

+## Notable breaking changes @ migration from 2.x.x

+see [`CHANGELOG.md`](CHANGELOG.md)

-## Usage with Webpack, Parcel, Rollup and other bundlers.
+## Usage with Webpack, Parcel, Rollup, Gatsby, etc...

 Under the hood exifr dynamically imports Node.js `fs` module.
 The import is obviously only used in Node.js and not triggered in browser.
 But your bundler may however pick up on it and fail with something like `Error: Can't resolve 'fs'`.

-Parcel works out of the box and Webpack should too because we added the ignore magic comment to the library's source code `import(/* webpackIgnore: true */ 'fs')`.
+Parcel works out of the box and Webpack should too because of `webpackIgnore` magic comment added to the library's source code `import(/* webpackIgnore: true */ 'fs')`.

 If this does not work for you, try adding `node: {fs: 'empty'}` and `target: 'web'` or `target: 'webworker'` to your Webpack config.
-Or try adding similar settings to your bundler of choice.
+Or similar settings for your bundler of choice.

 Alternatively create your own bundle around `core` build and do not include `FsReader` in it.

-## Notable breaking changes @ migration from 2.x.x

-see [`CHANGELOG.md`](CHANGELOG.md)
+Exifr is written using modern syntax, mainly async/await.
+You may need to add `regenerator-runtime` or reconfigure babel.

 ## XMP